brotatotes/bht-automation/bht gen 1/Matthew/Chapter 22/Matthew 22 38 bht.md

 # Matthew 22:38 Commentary Help Text

 ## BHT:
-In this verse, the commentators emphasize the supreme and paramount nature of the subject under discussion.
-They highlight that it holds a superior position above all others and is unparalleled in its significance.
-The commentators also stress the unity and everlasting relevance of this subject, emphasizing that none of its parts can be disregarded or abrogated.
-Ultimately, they emphasize the importance of our complete surrender to this subject, acknowledging its essential perfections and making it the aim of our pursuit of holiness.
+The Bible verse being described emphasizes the preeminence and significance of a subject, highlighting its importance in relation to others.
+It declares the unity and absolute greatness of a commandment, reflecting the ultimate goal in our pursuit of holiness.
+This subject is unique and unparalleled, not to be disregarded or considered obsolete.
+It engrosses the whole heart, soul, and mind, requiring complete surrender to God.
+Its all-encompassing nature is acknowledged by both Jews and scholars.

 ## Choicest Commentary Quotes:
 ### Marvin Vincent:
-1. "The phrase 'the great and first' emphasizes the preeminence and importance of the subject being discussed.
-It signifies that this particular thing is of utmost significance and holds a superior position above all others."
+1. "The phrase 'the great and first' emphasizes the preeminence and significance of the subject being discussed.
+It highlights the importance of this particular aspect in relation to others."

-2. "By using the definite article 'the,' it suggests that there is no other that can compare or surpass the greatness and priority of this subject.
-It is unique and unparalleled in its significance."
+2. "By using the definite article, the author is indicating that this subject is unique and unparalleled.
+It is not just one of many, but the ultimate and primary focus of attention."

-3. "This phrase serves as a powerful reminder that we should give utmost attention and importance to this subject, as it holds the highest position and is of primary importance in our lives."
+3. "This phrase suggests that there is a hierarchy or ranking in terms of importance.
+It implies that there are other things or beings that are lesser in significance compared to the subject being described as 'the great and first'."

 ### Philip Schaff:
-1. "This is the great and first Commandment." - Our Lord declares the unity and absolute greatness of the first table of the law, emphasizing that no part of it is abrogated.
+1. "This is the great and first Commandment." - Our Lord declares the unity and absolute greatness of the first table of the law, emphasizing its importance above all others.

-2. "Hence no part of this table can be regarded as abrogated." - The first five commandments, encompassing our relationship with God, are still relevant and should not be disregarded.
+2. "No part of this table can be regarded as abrogated." - The first five commandments are not to be disregarded or considered obsolete; they still hold significance in our lives.

-3. "This 'unqualified surrender of our whole being to God' is to be the aim of our strivings after holiness." - Our ultimate goal in pursuing holiness is to completely surrender ourselves to God, acknowledging His essential perfections and manifested grace.
+3. "The aim of our strivings after holiness." - Surrendering our whole being to God is the ultimate goal in our pursuit of holiness, reflecting His essential perfections and manifested grace.

+### John Gill:
+1. "Whether the object of it is considered, who is the first and chief good; or the manner in which it is to be observed, which requires and engrosses the whole heart, soul, and mind, and all the strength and power of man."
+2. "This is the first command in order of nature, time, dignity, and causality; God being the first cause of all things, infinitely above all creatures, and love to him being the source, spring and cause of love to the neighbour."
+3. "That this command, and these words our Lord cites, are so full and comprehensive, the Jews themselves cannot deny."

 ## Generation Details